jiachengzhang1/Misciker/README.md

 5. Run the Application
 `python launch.py`<br/>

-Note: If you run into local certification issue caused by `response = urllib.request.urlopen(url)`, you may need to do following steps,<br/><br/>
+Note 1: If you run into local certification issue caused by `response = urllib.request.urlopen(url)`, you may need to do following steps,<br/><br/>
 Download Python from https://www.python.org/downloads/ <br/><br/>
 Go to the Python folder under `/Applications/`<br/><br/>
 Open <br/>
 `Install Certificates.command`<br/>
 `Update Shell Profile.command`<br/><br/>
-Deactivate old python virtual enviroment, and create a new one(repeat steps 1 to 5 above)
+Deactivate old python virtual enviroment, and create a new one(repeat steps 1 to 5 above).

+Note 2: You may want to uncomment the line in `launch.py` and change the json file to your own's.
+Make sure your credential and `launch.py` are in the same folder.